Beechcraft

 Idlewild AAF (A805)

-The U-21 Ute military version of the Beechcraft King Air A90 aircraft was deployed in a variety of configurations, including the U-21A/D/G, U-21F, and U-21J.
-The U-21 is an eight-place, fixed-wing aircraft used for troop and command transport, medevac, reconnaissance, and cargo.
+The U-21 Ute is a military version of the Beechcraft King Air aircraft that was deployed in a variety of configurations, including the U-21A/D/G, U-21F, and U-21J.

 The U-21 Ute twin turbine, propeller driven utility aircraft has a normal cruise speed of 210 knots and an endurance of over 5 hours flying time.
 This low-wing utility aircraft has reversing propellers and retractable tricycle landing gear.
 In emergency situations, these aircraft can be configured to evacuate litter and ambulatory patients.
-It is capable of accommodating ten ambulatory patients, or three litter patients plus three ambulatory patients and a medic.

-The U-21A,B,C,D,H was a mixture of King Air and Queen Air with PT6A-20 powerplants and had a ramp weight of 10,500.
+The U-21A,B,C,D,H was a mixture of King Air and Queen Air with PT6A-20 power plants and had a ramp weight of 10,500.
+It is an eight-place aircraft used for troop and command transport, medevac, reconnaissance, and cargo.

 The U-21F was a Beechcraft A-90 with Pratt and Whitney PT6A-28.
 It was the only U-21 series with a ramp weight of 11,500 due to its VIP configuration.